samuelcolvin/grablib/README.rst

 **grablib** can:

 * download files from urls, including extracting selectively from zip files.
+* create ``.grablib.lock`` which retains hashes of all downloaded files meaning assets can't change unexpectedly.
 * compile sass/scss/css using `libsass`_.
 * concatenate and minify javascript using `jsmin`_.